Mariamman: Legends

 The origin of the goddess Mariamman in terms of a consistent and coherent legend has not been standardized.
 Several myths of the mother goddess exist in several regional traditions that are spread orally throughout South India.

 According to a regional Hindu legend, there was once a beautiful woman named Nagavalli, wife to a rishi named Piruhu.
 When the rishi was away, the Trimurti, the deities of Brahma, Vishnu, and Shiva, visited her, seeking to decide for themselves if she was truly as beautiful and virtuous as she was supposed to be.
 Nagavalli, not recognising them, and resenting their intrusion, turned them into children with her powers.
 The deities were infuriated and cursed her, causing her face to become disfigured with smallpox.
 When Piruhu returned, he drove her away, informing her that she would be born on earth, causing her affliction to human beings as well.

-According to the Vanniyar community, an agrarian class, Draupadi, the common wife of the Pandavas, is said to be an incarnation of the goddess Shakti.
+According to the Vanniyars, an agrarian community, Draupadi, the common wife of the Pandavas, is said to be an incarnation of the goddess Shakti.
 Draupadi, despite being Shakti, lived like a normal woman, suppressing her supernatural powers.
 While they were in exile, when the Pandavas were asleep at night, she would travel to the villages of Vanniyar in the form of a fierce looking Goddess.
 Vanniyars would offer her prayers and barley, which pleased her.
 In time, she would be called Mariamman (the mother of rain and curing diseases), and became popular in the Vanniyar villages.